-DEFRA maps indicate an average level of 9.33μm3 for 2015 (latest available data from DEFRA) this is well below the limit values of 40μm3 however, Telford and Wrekin Council are committed to lower the levels of PM2.5 and have introduced initiatives that we hope will lead to the lowering of the levels these measures are identified in Table 2.2.
-Over the next 12 months we will be liaising further with our Public Health and Highways colleagues at the council to develop further schemes and strategies which will aim to lower levels of PM2.5 within the borough and improve the health and wellbeing of the population of Telford and Wrekin.
+DEFRA maps indicate an average level of 9.33μm3 for 2015 (latest available data from DEFRA) this is well below the limit values of 40μm3 however, Telford and Wrekin Council are committed to lower the levels of PM{2.5} and have introduced initiatives that we hope will lead to the lowering of the levels these measures are identified in Table 2.2.
+Over the next 12 months we will continue to liaise with our Public Health and Highways colleagues at the council to develop further schemes and strategies which will aim to lower levels of PM{2.5} within the borough and improve the health and wellbeing of the population of Telford and Wrekin.